94rain/tikv-experiment/report.md

 **Q6: Please plot the performance with faults on the** **leader** **node and compare it with the baseline performance.**

-Killing the leader node will only slightly affect the operations.
-This is consistent with Raft and TiKV's fault tolerance design.
+See Figure 2.

 **Q7: Please explain the above results.
 Is it expected?
 Why or why not?**

-When I choose the quota 50000,
+<span style="color: green">It is observed that killing the leader node will only slightly affect the operations.
+This is consistent with Raft and TiKV's fault tolerance design.</span>

+<span style="color: green">For memory contention, it is observed that when the leader can only use up to 256MB memory, it will continue to throw exceptions</span>

+so I decided to use more quota values to limit CPU usage in Q10.

 **Q8: Please plot the performance with faults on the** **follower** **node and compare it with the baseline performance.**

+See Figure 3.

 **Q9: Please explain the above results.
 Is it expected?
 Why or why not?**

+It is observed that killing a follower node will only slightly affect the operations.
+This is consistent with Raft and TiKV's fault tolerance design.

 Killing the follower node will only slightly affect the operations.
 This is consistent with Raft and TiKV's fault tolerance design.

 **Q10: For the slow CPU and memory contention, could you vary the level of slowness/contention and report the results?**

+See Figure 4 for slow CPU and Figure 5 for memory contention.

 I observe that when a follower is limited by a memory contention of 128MB, the node will not be able to operate normally (causing `mark store's regions need be refill` exception) and the throughoutput will decrease.
 I picked 160, 192 and 224 MB as memory quotas for further testing.

 I found the result can be a bit flaky.
 In one run, 160MB memory limit of a follower will not affect update operations.
 However, 192 MB will cause `mark store's regions need be refill` exception and result in very low throughoutput and long latency.

+For slow CPU, no node will throw exceptions.
+For cases when either leader or follower is on the slow CPU, the

 #### References
 * https://github.com/pingcap/tiup/blob/master/doc/user/overview.md